Old Believers: Old Rite

 A 19th-century illustration comparing the traditional (left) and the reformed (right) rites.
 Note the manner of holding the fingers when crossing oneself, the shape of the cross and the number of Prosphora.

 While Old Belief is highly diverse, all its branches are defined above all else by the rejection of the liturgical and ritual reforms enacted in the Russian Orthodox Church between 1653 and 1657, and by strict adherence to the Russian rite and traditions which preceded them.
 Instituted by Patriarch Nikon, the reforms were intended to eliminate all differences between the Russian use and that of the Greek Orthodox Churches: wherever a certain detail in local custom was found to diverge, it was corrected to resemble the parallel Greek one.
 The reform was not concerned with theology, and in this respect, there is no real difference between the Old Believers and the official Orthodox Church.
 It did touch upon numerous matters of form, totaling hundreds of pages in details.

 Some of these changes are discernible and easily distinguish Old Believers from the "Nikonian" rite, as they term it.
 The best known, which became a symbol of contention, is the manner of crossing oneself: pre-reform Russian custom, retained by Old Believers, is to fold together the thumb, ring and little fingers, while holding the index and middle fingers upright, known as "crossing with two fingers"; the "new" rite is to fold the thumb, index and middle fingers together, in "three fingers".
+The priest (or the lay leader in the priestless communities) marks the sign of the cross like the congregants, with two fingers, while in the new rite the priest folds his fingers in a complex pattern symbolizing the initials of the name Jesus Christ.
 Old Believers recognize only baptism by triple full immersion, and eschew baptism by pouring, which is acceptable in the new rite; the symbol of the cross is always the eight-pointed Orthodox cross, not any other variant; the Alleluia after the psalmody is recited twice, not thrice; and during the Divine Liturgy, seven prosphora are served rather than five.
 The procession around the church is directed clockwise, not counter-clockwise.
 Old Believers perform numerous bows and prostrations, using a prayer mat called podruchik, mostly abandoned in the new rite.